MyStarInYourSky/ansible-role-zerotier/README.md

 This dict sets any config under the `config` section of a network member.
 See [here](https://docs.zerotier.com/central/v1/#operation/getNetworkMember) for possible configuration options.
 Very important for authorizing (i.e. `authorized: True`) nodes automatically.

+### `zerotier_localconfig`

+This dict contains configuration for [ZeroTier Local Configuration](https://docs.zerotier.com/zerotier/zerotier.conf/#local-configuration-options) (aka local.conf).
+It simply converts the YAML entered here to JSON and saves it as local.conf.

 ## Example Deployment

 ```yaml